sdegueldre/Devent/event-API.md

   * 'avatar',
   * 'remember_token'

-### Router
+### Routes

 #### POST `/register`

-  *Only takes JSON as input.*
   Creates a new user.
+Requires a name, email, password, and password_confirmation

 #### POST `/login`

-  *Only takes JSON as input.*
-  log the user and return a token,
+  log the user in and returns a JSON Web Token (JWT)

 #### POST `/logout`

-  *Only takes JSON as input.*
+  Invalidates the JWT

 #### POST `/me`

-  return the informations of the connected user (id, name and email)
+  returns information about the connected user (id, name and email)

 #### POST `/refresh`

-    refresh the token.
+  Invalidates the previous JWT and returns a new one that's valid for the next 60 minutes

 ## Event object

-A dictionary containing the following keys:
+A json object containing the following keys:

   * 'id',
   * 'event_title',